tmaximini/maxi.io/src/projects/sparwelt.md

   - apache cordova
 ---

 As a freelance developer I helped building a hybrid mobile application that ran natively on both iOS and Android devices using Apache Cordova technology.
-We decided to use the Ionic framework (v1) that was based on the famous Angular.js framework.
+We decided to use the Ionic framework (v1) that is based on the famous Angular.js framework.